-I've just published my second class on Skillshare, the creative learning platform.
-The class is a crash course in game design and uses 10 popular games (including Skyrim, Eastshade, Undertale and others) as examples of good game design.
+I've just published my second class, a crash course in game design and uses 10 popular games (including Skyrim, Eastshade, Undertale and others) as examples of good game design.
 The class focuses on helping students develop or strengthen an idea for a video game.

 After poring over Eastshade's devblog, I became especially interested in the concept of the vertical slice.
 I had heard the term before, but reading this post helped me truly appreciate its value.